Gautamiputra Satakarni (film): Plot

-Gautamiputra Satakarni is the 2nd century CE Satavahana ruler of Amaravati whose dream is to unite all of the 32 kingdoms in the country to stop internal skirmishes and establish peace.
-He takes an oath to his mother Gautami Balasri, starts his mission at the age of 18, and gives only two options to the kings on his way: peace (by surrendering their sword) or war.
-After 18 long years, he takes entire South India under his control.
-For the time being, Satakarni marries Vasishti Devi, and they have a son named Pulumavi (Master Snehit Chowdary).
-Nahapana, the important ruler of the Western Kshatrapas, is a powerful and villainous person who forcibly locks up the princes of his feudatory kingdoms as royal prisoners to protect his kingdom on all sides.
-Now, it is a difficult task for Satakarni to reach Nahapana, so he uses a strategy and decides to go along with his son Pulumavi to the battlefield.
-However, Vasishti opposes, but Satakarni still stubbornly does so.
-Simultaneously, Greek Emperor Demetrius is waiting at the border for the result of their battle, thereafter to conquer the country.
-Meanwhile, Satakarni moves towards Nahapana's fort.
-On the way, he assures the feudatory kings to safeguard and secure their children.
+Gautamiputra Satakarni is the 2nd century CE Satavahana ruler of Amaravati whose long-lasting goal is to unite all the 32 kingdoms under a reign, evade internal collisions and establish peace.
+He takes an oath to his mother, Gautami Balasri, starts his mission at 18, and gives only two options to the kings on his way: peace by surrendering their sword or war.
+After 18 long years, he took over the entire South India.
+For the time being, Satakarni marries Vasishti Devi, and they have a son named Pulumavi.
+Nahapana, the critical ruler of the Western Kshatrapas, is a powerful and villainous person who forcibly locks up the princes of his feudatory kingdoms as royal prisoners to protect his kingdom on all sides.
+Now, it is difficult for Satakarni to reach Nahapana, so he uses a strategy and decides to go with his son Pulumavi to the battlefield.
+Vasishti opposes, but Satakarni still stubbornly does so.
+Simultaneously, Greek Emperor Demetrius is waiting at the border for the result of their battle, after that to conquer the country.
+Satakarni is currently moving towards Nahapana's fort.
+On the way, he assures the feudatory kings that they will safeguard and secure their children.
 Finally, he reaches Nahapana's fort, destroys him, rescues the princes, brings the entire country under one flag, and slaps his thigh.

-Satakarni then returns to Amaravathi, with the 32 swords which he has obtained from the rulers of India, and Balasri orders him to make a powerful sword by melting the 32 swords.
-Everybody welcomes him with great enlightenment and joy, but his wife Vasishti is fed up with his dictatorial mentality.
-She decides to leave him, but now he has to perform Rajasuya Yaaga, a grand ritual that is impossible without a wife.
+Satakarni then returns to Amaravathi with the 32 swords he has obtained from the rulers of India, and Balasri edicts him to mold a mighty sword by melting all these.
+Everybody welcomes him with great enlightenment and joy, but his wife, Vasishti, is fed up with his dictatorial mentality.
+She decides to leave him, but now he must perform Rajasuya Yaaga, a grand ritual impossible without a wife.
 At the request of her mother-in-law, Vasishti agrees to stay until its completion.
 During the ritual, the Emperor must give Agra Pooja honor to the topmost person in the kingdom.
-Satakarni gives it to his mother by spreading the greatness of women, and from there onwards, he changes his name to Gautamiputra Satakarni and also names his son as Vasishtiputra Pulumavi, where his wife Vasishti understands the virtue of her husband.
-Satakarni declares a new era called Salivahana Sakha and the day starts as Ugadi.
+Satakarni gives it to his mother by spreading the greatness of women, and from there onwards, he changes his name to Gautamiputra Satakarni and names his son as Vasishtiputra Pulumavi, where his wife Vasishti understands the virtue of her husband.
+Satakarni declares a new era called Salivahana Sakha, and the day starts as Ugadi.
 That night, Kanjira, one of the feudatory kings, backstabs his compatriots by aiding Demetrius and lets his men enter the fort to knock out Satakarni.
 Still, Gautami Balasri protects her son by breaking up their tactics.